In this tutorial you will learn how to embed audio into an HTML document.

 Embedding Audio in HTML Document

-Inserting sound onto a web page is not relatively easy, because browsers did not have a uniform standard for defining embedded media files.
+Inserting audio onto a web page was not easy before, because web browsers did not have a uniform standard for defining embedded media files like audio.

 In this chapter we'll demonstrates some of the many ways to embed sound in your webpage, from the use of a simple link to the use of the latest HTML5